Finding the Best Places to Retire Since 2006!

-Overview: Edwardsville is a friendly city in southwestern Illinois, just 25 miles outside of St. Louis, Missouri.
-It is home to Southern Illinois University at Edwardsville (15,000 students), which has a beautiful, wooded campus.
+Overview: Edwardsville is a friendly, well-maintained town in southwestern Illinois, just 25 miles outside of St. Louis, Missouri.
+It is home to Southern Illinois University at Edwardsville (15,000 students), which has a beautiful, shaded campus.

 The city is one of the oldest in Illinois and boasts a nice historic downtown and tree-lined neighborhoods.
-New construction is common, but many homes date from the 19th and early 20th centuries.
+Many homes date from the 19th century and early-20th century.
 Locals enjoy craft fairs, wine tastings and a very successful farmer's market that brings together artists, farmers and food producers from across southern Illinois.
 The city also has the highest concentration of retail shops in the area and a transit system with buses and scenic bicycle paths that links neighborhoods, schools, parks, shops and local restaurants.
 The Edwardsviille Art Center has exhibits and classes, and the university offers a non-credit program called Lifelong Learners that is open to everyone.

 Population: 25,000 (city proper)